fjbarter/Packing3D.jl/README.md

    Use `convert_to_cylindrical` to transform Cartesian coordinates to cylindrical if needed.

 3. **Meshing:**
-   The `Mesh` struct divides the defined region into cells for localized density calculations.
+   The `Mesh` struct divides the defined region into cells for localised density calculations.

 4. **Overlap Calculation:**
    Analytical methods compute overlapping volumes for particles that span cell boundaries.